nisharathod231/ISAAC-and-ReMaGN-Advanced-ML-Architectures/README.md

 # Advanced ML Architectures: ISAAC and ReMaGN

-## Assignment 5 - E0294: Systems for Machine Learning
+## E0294: Systems for Machine Learning

-**Author:** Pritam Trilochan Gouda
-**Affiliation:** CSA, IISc
-**Date:** April 18, 2024

 ---

-## Overview

-This repository contains the solutions and discussions for Assignment 5 of the course E0294: Systems for Machine Learning.
-The assignment covers two advanced machine learning architectures: ISAAC and ReMaGN.

 ## Table of Contents